-Whilst working as a carpenter, and with the passing of his ‘uncle Robert Thompson;’ Robert Matthews ‘obtained property, and then went into business as a storekeeper,’ in his birth village of Cambridge.
+While working as a carpenter, and with the passing of his uncle Robert Thompson; Robert Matthews obtained property, and then went into business as a storekeeper, in his birth village of Cambridge.

-Item 9.
 Robert Matthews and Margaret Wright became acquainted in the village of Cambridge.
-In 1805 after a separation of two years Robert and Margaret resumed their courtship after which he obtained consent to the union of marriage from her parents; who were also in the mercantile business.
-Robert and Margaret Wright were married in 1813, Margaret said: ‘by the Rev Hamilton, the pastor of a Church in Nassau Street; after which, myself and my brother returned with him to Cambridge.’
+In 1805 after a separation of two years, Robert and Margaret resumed their courtship, after which he obtained consent to the union of marriage from her parents, who were also in the mercantile business.
+Robert and Margaret Wright were married in 1813, by the Rev Hamilton, the pastor of a Church in Nassau Street.
+After the union, Margaret, and Robert, returned to set up home in Cambridge

-In the year of 1814, Robert and Margaret decide to build a large extension onto their small country mercantile store.
+In the year 1814, Robert and Margaret decide to build a large extension onto their small country mercantile store.
 During 1815 ‘the building expansion was disastrous, the funding dried up, and the business failed.
-Finding themselves destitute and with his dreams of business shattered: Robert and his family travel to Manhattan New York City where at 38 years of age, he is working as a carpenter for Mr. Burrought’s of Canal Street.
-Among his workmates, Robert Matthews has acquired the name of ‘Jumping Jesus’ due to his disposition of being quiet one moment: then without warning flying into a rage of anger, pushing his opinions on religion, and his understandings of its doctrine, onto his co-workers resulted in his new nickname of, quote.
+Finding themselves destitute and with his dreams of business shattered: Robert and his family travel to Manhattan, New York City.
+At 38 years of age, he is working as a carpenter for Mr. Burrough’s of Canal Street.
+Among his workmates, Robert Matthew’s disposition of being quiet one moment: then without warning flying into a rage of anger, pushing his opinions on religion, onto his co-workers resulted in his new nickname of, quote.
 ‘Jumping Jesus.

-In the month of June 1830, Robert is working as a carpenter while attempting to preach around the city of Albany.
+In June 1830, Robert was working as a carpenter while attempting to preach around the city of Albany.
 At home, he informed his long-suffering wife that ‘The spirit was showing him wonderful things, and that there was a destroying angel soon to come and sweep off all the inhabitants of this country.’
-The details of the pending destruction of Albany were according to Robert; to be connected with a flood, which would spread ‘from the north and the west, and that it would run rapidly through Washington and State Streets, sweeping all before it; but that we (his family) should escape.’
+The details of the pending destruction of Albany were according to Robert; to be connected with a flood, which would spread, quote.
+‘From the north and the west, and that it would run rapidly through Washington and State Streets, sweeping all before it; but that we (his family) should escape.

-Tuesday 15th June, after attending church in the afternoon, then having a major disagreement with his wife Margaret, Robert Matthews and his sons James and John leave the family home.
+Tuesday 15th June, after attending church in the afternoon, then having a significant disagreement with his wife Margaret, Robert Matthews, and his sons James and John leave the family home.
 For days Robert and his sons wandered in the wilderness of the woodlands in the northeast portion of Albany.
-Eventually, the Mayor of the city Mr. John Townsend interceded due to real concerns for the safety of the children.
+Eventually, the Mayor of the city, Mr. John Townsend, interceded due to real concerns for the safety of the children.
 There are two versions of the ensuing events.
 In the first general release, we have Robert and the children walking in the woods living in a wooden hut and eating roots and berries.
 We can safely call this the urban legend version.
-In other reports, we have a different story; with Robert and his children walking the 40-mile trail from Albany to Argyle from Tuesday 15th June to Sunday 20th June 1830.
+In other reports, we have a different story, with Robert and his children walking the 40-mile trail from Albany to Argyle from Tuesday 15th June to Sunday 20th June 1830.
 Approximately five months after abandoning his wife, Matthias returns to Albany then sets off wandering and preaching through western New York.